NathanDiMauro/Dudo/server/README.md

 ## Client Listen Events
 ### Notification
 `socket.on('notification', notification => { ... })`
-Anytime something happens where platers will need to be notified, and notification event will be emitted to all clients.
-This could happen when a plyer joins/leaves or a new round starts.
+Anytime something happens where players will need to be notified, a notification event will be emitted to all clients.
+This could happen when a player joins/leaves or a new round starts.
 Example response: `{ title: 'Someone just joined', description: 'Tom just entered the room' }`

 ### Players